nilearn/nilearn/doc/connectivity/connectome_extraction.rst

 To recover well the interaction structure, a **sparse inverse covariance estimator** is necessary.
-The GraphLasso, implemented in scikit-learn's estimator :class:`sklearn.covariance.GraphicalLassoCV` is a good, simple solution.
+The GraphicalLasso, implemented in scikit-learn's estimator :class:`sklearn.covariance.GraphicalLassoCV` is a good, simple solution.
 To use it, you need to create an estimator object::